 Like a lace doily extending out over the hills and dales from the farmhouse our guests find virtually unlimited walks from the door and ever-changing landscapes.
 This consequently means that there is absolutely no need for a car all week!

 Our home is a walker's paradise with 200 km of circular walks stepping out from the farmhouse door.
 The walks go through chestnut groves and over medieval bridges; they climb grassy ridges dotted with bronze-age burial mounds before finally winding their way to the 10 different Basque villages that nestle in the river valleys below the house.

-All walking weeks, (guided or self-guided), include guided introductions to Basque village and mountain life.
+All walking holidays in Spain, (guided or self-guided), include guided introductions to Basque village and mountain life.
 Detailed maps and walking notes full of cultural insights.
 Walks for most levels.